MFaizan18/TrendBasedTradingAI/README.md

 ## Model Performance Overview

-### 1. Data Preparation
+## Data Preparation

-To gather the necessary market data for our stock prediction model, we utilize the `yfinance` library in Python.
-This library allows us to download historical stock price data from Yahoo Finance.
-We specify the ticker symbol "^NSEI", which represents the Nifty 50 index on the National Stock Exchange of India.
+We use the `yfinance` library in Python to download historical stock price data from Yahoo Finance.
+We evaluate our model on five major indices:

+1. ^NSEI - Nifty 50 index on the National Stock Exchange of India
+2. ^SPX - S&P 500 index in the USA
+3. ^HSI - Hang Seng index in Hong Kong
+4. ^FTSE - FTSE 100 index in London
+5. ^N225 - Nikkei 225 index in Japan

+For the purpose of this explanation, we will use the Nifty 50 index (^NSEI) as an example.
+The data spans from January 1, 2000, to May 25, 2024, providing us with over two decades of daily stock price data.

 ```python
 import yfinance as yf

 # Download stock price data
 data = yf.download("^NSEI", start="2000-01-01", end="2024-05-25", interval="1d")